 - a) The Corporation uses the sum-of-the-years'-digits depreciation method, service life is 4 years. - b) The Corporation uses the double declining balance depreciation method service life is 3 years. - c) The Corporation uses the sum-of-the-years'-digits depreciation method, service life is 3 years. - d) The Corporation uses the units of output depreciation method.
 Total output: 100,000 pieces.
-Annual outputs: 1st year: 50,000, 2nd year: 30,000, 3rd year: 20,000 - d/1) Prepare a schedule for the annual depreciation expense, accumulated depreciation and related calculations. - d/2) Show how the asset and the related depreciation would appear on the balance sheet at Dec.
-31, 20X3 - d/3) Prepare Journal entries to record the asset's acquisition, annual depreciation for each year and the asset's eventual sale for 15.000 € b) In case of double-declining balance, 3 years.
+Annual outputs: 1st year: 50,000, 2nd year: 30,000, 3rd year: 20,000 d/1) Prepare a schedule for the annual depreciation expense, accumulated depreciation and related calculations.

+d/2) How much is book value on the balance sheet at Dec.
+31, 20X3?

+d/3) Prepare Journal entries to record the asset's acquisition, annual depreciation for each year and the asset's eventual sale for 15,000 $\in$ b) In case of double-declining balance, 3 years.